Parent-n-Me Baby Swim

 All classes include babies from 2 weeks to 35 months of age.
 Each class begins with a review of previous class skills.
 We then teach 2-3 skills each lesson toward your baby being able to jump (or fall) into the pool and then swim, getting themselves out of the water, or coming up to a back float.
 We also teach how to roll over to a back float whenever panic sets in.

-Enrolling in our Baby Swim class is a minimun 16 lesson booking – 8 Intro to Baby Swim classes, followed by 8 Baby Swim classes.
+Enrolling in our Baby Swim class is a minimum 16 lesson booking – 8 Intro to Baby Swim classes, followed by 8 Baby Swim classes, each being 30 minutes long.
 Additional classes in Baby Swim are encouraged but completely optional.

 Intro to Baby Swim